The Wellness Kitchen and You

 - Different seating heights at the island to accommodate all family members

 - Deep drawers organized so that contents can be accessed easily and moved efficiently

-7. Non-toxic Materials
+8. Non-toxic Materials

 The wellness kitchen evolved from the “green” movement of the early ’00s.
 Therefore, it’s not surprising that cabinetry, paint and other materials with few or no volatile organic compounds (VOCs) or other noxious chemicals are a “must have” for the your wellness kitchen.

-- Increases productivity
+- increased productivity

-- Helps indoor gardens thrive
+- helping Indoor gardens thrive